nrwl/nx/docs/shared/recipes/nx-release/configure-custom-registries.md

 # Configure Custom Registries

-For publishing javaScript packages, Nx Release uses `npm` under the hood, which defaults to publishing to the `npm` registry (`https://registry.npmjs.org/`).
+For publishing JavaScript packages, Nx Release uses `npm` under the hood, which defaults to publishing to the `npm` registry (`https://registry.npmjs.org/`).
 If you need to publish to a different registry, you can configure the registry in the `.npmrc` file in the root of your workspace or at the project level in the project configuration.

 # Set the Registry in the Root .npmrc File